Make a DIY driftwood planter by re-purposing from nature. Don’t have driftwood? Substitute with a cedar tree trunk or

-I had this succulent driftwood planter for a year, and during that year, I was pleased to discover after looking back at these photos, that out of the 8 or so types I planted, that I was only two types of succulents that died.
+I had this succulent driftwood planter for a year, and during that year, I was pleased to discover after looking back at these photos, that out of the 8 or so types I planted, that there were only two types of succulents that didn’t make it.

 The succulents that gave me trouble are the same types that give me trouble in regular planters as well.
 I am seriously lacking a green thumb, so that’s a testament to the hardiness of these plants being planted on this type of planter.

 I’m updating this tutorial because early in the year, I ended up moving across the country.
 I was worried the plants would get damaged in transit, so I temporarily re-homed the succulents to a large container for transport.